Applying for Financial Aid

 3

-Complete the Free Application for Federal Student Aid (FAFSA) when it is available at https://studentaid.gov/h/apply-for-aid/fafsa.
+Complete the Free Application for Federal Student Aid (FAFSA) at https://studentaid.gov/h/apply-for-aid/fafsa.

 FAFSA Filing Tips